jowilf/starlette-admin/docs/tutorial/validations/index.md

 ### Custom Validation

-You can also create your own validation functions to enforce specific data requirements that are not covered by other libraries.
+You can also create your own validation functions to enforce specific data requirements.

 !!!Example
     ```python